panpf/zoomimage/docs/wiki/subsampling.md

 additional work

-[ZoomImage] and [ZoomImageView] do not have an integrated image loading library and require an additional call to the `setImageSource(ImageSource)` method to use the subsampling function
+[ZoomImage] and [ZoomImageView] do not have an integrated image loading library and require an additional call to the `setSubsamplingImage()` method to use the subsampling function

 example: